seed-rs/seed-homepage/markdown/about.md

 the language.

-## Why build a frontend app in Rust over Elm, or Javascript-based frameworks?
+## Why build a frontend in Rust over Elm, or Javascript-based frameworks?
 You may prefer writing in Rust, and using packages from Cargo vice npm.
 Getting started with this framework will in most cases be easier, and require less config and setup overhead than with JS frameworks.
 You may appreciate Rust's compile-time error-checking, and built-in testing.